ditto125/Stepmania-Stream-Tools-MrTwinkles/request_list/README.md

     * '!random'* : Picks a random song that has been played at least once
     * '!top'* : Picks a random song from the top 100 most played songs
     * '!portal' : Picks any random song
-    * '!gitgud'* : Picks a random song from the lowest scoring 25 of the top 100 most played songs
+    * '!gitgud'* : Picks a random song with a below average score from the top 10% of songs played
     * '!unplayed'* : Picks a random song that has never been played
     * '!randomroll'* : Responds with 3 random songs, which then can be requested by ID
-    * '!theusual' : Picks a random song from your top 10 most requested songs
+    * '!theusual' : Picks a random song from your top 5 most requested songs
 * Special Request Commands
     * '!random["something"]' : Queries the song list filtering by pack name and credit.
 Examples:
         * '!randomddr' : Picks a random official DDR song